troubling/hummingbird/HAIO.md

-make                 # just does quick compile, mostly just a syntax check make fmt             # runs go fmt with the options we like make test            # runs go vet and the unit tests with coverage make functional-test # runs the functional tests; the haio cluster must be running
+make                 # just does quick compile, mostly just a syntax check make fmt             # runs go fmt with the options we like make test            # runs go vet and the unit tests with coverage make functional-test # runs the functional tests; cluster must be running
-                     # already and you'll need to set the environment variables as
-                     # per functional/Makefile
 ```

 Logs will be going through the standard systemd log system, so if you're used to journalctl you can just use that.